pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/managing.md

 ---
 ## Using the Pantheon Workflow with Multisite

-The Pantheon Workflow enables you to easily create Dev and Test environments from Live data.
+The Pantheon workflow enables you to easily create Dev and Test environments from live data.
 When using WordPress Multisite on Pantheon, you can still sync the database and all static files between environments.
 However, for greatest precision, performing a search and replace operation on the database is best done at the command line with Terminus and WP-CLI.

-### Basic search and replace on WordPress Multisite with a single site
+### Basic Search and Replace on WordPress Multisite with a Single Site

 Say, for instance, you’ve just converted a WordPress environment in Dev to Multisite.
-You want to reuse this environment in Test, so you deploy your wp-config.php changes, and clone your database and files from Dev to Test.
+You want to reuse this environment in Test, so you deploy your `wp-config.php` changes, and clone your database and files from Dev to Test.
 The last step is to perform a search and replace on the database.

 Because you just have one site on your Multisite Network, you can perform the search and replace in one operation: